Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/6-blacksmith.md

 Engrave the character's name.

+Knights can be upgraded in 7 tiers as follows:

 The player pairs two Private characters into one Sergeant character.

 The player pairs two Sergeant characters into one Lieutenant character.